-Green Reentry is a project that seeks to convert foreclosed and vandalized properties in the Chicago Lawn neighborhood into vibrant, environmentally sound (green) transition housing for formerly incarcerated individuals reentering society.
-IMAN will use the renovations of these homes to provide on-the-job training for these individuals.
-This project is one of the eight recipients of the Community Green Jobs funding from the City of Chicago’s Department of Environment.
+Green Reentry is an initiative that converts foreclosed and vandalized properties in the Chicago Lawn neighborhood into vibrant, environmentally sound (“green”) transition housing for formerly incarcerated individuals reentering society.
+IMAN uses the renovations of these homes to provide on-the-job training for these individuals.

 Watch video below about the Green Reentry Project